For me, the best thing about trekking to Everest Base Camp isn’t just the mighty Himalayas.

 The progressing tourism industry in Nepal understands this very well.
 That is why Nepal Tourism Board has encouraged the locals in improving the services for the trekkers.

-Nothing actually could go wrong if well managed and facilitated accommodations are provided for the trekking enthusiasts.
+Nothing actually could go wrong if well managed and facilitated Everest Base Camp Accommodation is provided for the trekking enthusiasts.
 After all, who wouldn’t want to rest comfortably after walking for an entire day, right?

-Several facilities like camping, hotels or even tea houses provide such accommodation facilities.
+Several facilities like camping, hotels, or even tea houses provide such facilities as Everest Base Camp Trek Accommodation.
 Because EBC is a popular trekking route, the facilities also have been improved with time and demand.
 Plenty of tea houses function according to the need of your group.
 You can easily coordinate with them to suit your needs.

 There is a varying number of choices that you get to choose from and the price ranges from USD 3 to USD 200 and above.
 Not to forget to mention the Everest View Hotel located at 3880m between Namche and Tengboche is a five-star hotel located at the world’s highest point.
 Amazing isn’t it?